 Life insurance can be an emotional subject.
 Nobody likes to think of their demise, or the death of their spouse or family member; however, death happens to everyone.
-A death is sad and sometimes a shock, but it's a wise idea to be prepared for it so that your family can continue after the loss.
-Whether this means staying in the home, having income to live, or simply being able to have a funeral, life insurance is an important part of living responsibly.
+Death is sad and sometimes a shock, but it's a wise idea to be prepared for it so that your family can continue after the loss.
+Whether this means staying in the home, having the income to live, or simply being able to have a funeral, life insurance is an important part of living responsibly.

 Idaho Health Statistics

 - Cancer is the number one killer in Idaho, with heart disease at a close second.